intel/graph-compiler/docs/memref_schedule.md

 The transformation should only consider to merge a `memref.alloc` only if
  * the ownership of the memref does not escape from the function.
 That is, the current function is responsible to alloc and dealloc this memref
- * and, the allocated memref is contiguous and has static shape
+ * and, the allocated memref is contiguous and has static shape and identical layout.

 In this RFC, we call these `memref.alloc` **mergeable** allocations.